Project: Zimtervention

 For many years, the University has made progress reducing the number of SOV commute trips at all campuses, in large part by promoting the use of public transit.
 However, system capacity and budget realities constrain the transit system’s potential as an alternative for all SOV commute trips.
 In order to make further progress, additional options for commuters are vitally needed.

-Describe your proposed solution to the problem:
+Describe your proposed solution to the problem

 With only 4%-12% of all UW commuters currently utilizing ridesharing, there is considerable room for the University to encourage and expand this commute alternative.
 This project will launch Zimride, a new ridesharing program, on behalf of the Office of Transportation Services and will use community-based social marketing (CBSM) to promote the use of Zimride to reduce carbon emissions and promote sustainable behavior change at the University of Washington.
 Zimride is a ridesharing system that helps organizations establish easy to use, private, social networks for ridesharing.
 It has been used by over 40 academic institutions, including a recent introduction at the UW Bothell campus.
 With an online platform that is integrated with social media, Zimride has the potential to greatly increase the number of students, faculty, and staff using ridesharing as a commuting option.

-The goals of our project are:
+The goals of our project are

 1. Use CBSM to reduce SOV trips by influencing staff, students and faculty to participate in the Zimride rideshare program, and,